 ”No nation, public, or private sector can ensure Health for All on its own.
 Sustainable development requires system-wide changes that rely on a critical mass of interested parties from all sectors willing to enter into deep partnerships and collaborations across borders.
 As a Global Ambassador of the G20 Health and Development Partnership, I fully support the recommendations to the G20 leaders, health and finance ministers to place health in the centre of sustainable economic development.

 Elmar Brok has been member of the European Parliament since 1980.
-Currently, he serves as a member in the Committee on Foreign Affairs, Committee on Constitutional Affairs and the Delegation for relations with India.
+He served as a member in the Committee on Foreign Affairs, Committee on Constitutional Affairs and the Delegation for relations with India.
 He served as the member of the Committee on Foreign Affairs and was the chair from 1999-2007 and 2012-2017.
-He is also a substitute member to the Committee on Employment and Social Affairs and to the Delegation to the United States, where he is a member since 1985 and was chair between 2009-2012.
-He is co-chair of the Transatlantic Legislators´ Dialogue (TLD) of the European Parliament and the US Congress since 1999 and is Co-Chairman of TPN.
+He was also a substitute member to the Committee on Employment and Social Affairs and to the Delegation to the United States, where he is a member since 1985 and was chair between 2009-2012.
+He wasco-chair of the Transatlantic Legislators´ Dialogue (TLD) of the European Parliament and the US Congress since 1999 and is Co-Chairman of TPN.
 He is Deputy Chairman of the World Association of Christian Democrat International (CDI), President of the European Union of Christian Democratic Workers (EUCDW), Chairman of the CDU Federal Committee on European Policy and Chairman of the board of the European Endowment for Democracy (EED).
-He is also Member of the CDU Federal Board; Member of the Executive National Council of the CDU NRW and Member of the party executive of the EPP and Co-Chairman of the EPP-foreign minister.
+He is also Member of the CDU Federal Board; Member of the Executive National Council of the CDU NRW and was Member of the party executive of the EPP and Co-Chairman of the EPP-foreign minister.
 Previously, he was EPP representative at the European Parliament Intergovernmental Conferences on the Treaty of Lisbon, EU Constitutional Treaty (2003/2004), Treaty of Nice (2000), Treaty of Amsterdam (1996/97) and on the Council’s Reflection Group preparing the Maastricht Treaty.
 In 1990, he was Chairman of the EPP in the Special Committee on German Unification.
 Between 1973-1983, he was Deputy Chairman of the Junge Union, Vice Chairman and Chairman of the Democrat Youth Committee of Europe from 1977 to 1981, Vice Chairman of the International Democrat Union from 1991 to 2003 and Founding Chairman of the International Democrat Youth Union.

 ”As a Global Ambassador of the G20 Health and Development Partnership, I call upon the G20 leaders, health and finance ministers to incentivize innovative financing models for advancing global health innovation to ensure better health for all.